AlphaEval: A Comprehensive and Efficient Evaluation Framework for Formula Alpha Mining: Experiments Results

 \subsection{Evaluation Efficiency}

-To address this issue, we compared the evaluation efficiency of AlphaEval with that of a traditional backtesting-based system.
+To answer \textbf{Q5}, we compared the evaluation efficiency of AlphaEval with that of a traditional backtesting-based system.
+Unlike our metrics, portfolio backtesting exhibits path dependency.
+Positions, cash balances, and transaction costs evolve through state recursion.
+Dividing the time dimension into mutually exclusive weekly (or monthly) time slices and backtesting them independently causes cross-slice transfers (of positions, cash, and costs) to fail, leading to state leakage and non-additive gains/losses.
+Backtesting can be parallelized at the asset or parameter level, but sequential simulation of a single strategy along the timeline is essential to ensure accounting integrity.

 For the parts of the computation that can be parallelized, we use 20 processes to parallelize the computation.
 As shown in Figure~\ref{fig:justify}(d), AlphaEval achieves a significant speedup, reducing relative evaluation time by more than 25\%.
 This improvement stems primarily from its backtesting-free design: all evaluation metrics in AlphaEval are formulated as functions that can be computed independently in parallel, in contrast to the inherently sequential nature of portfolio backtesting.
 This enables scalable and fast evaluations and accelerates the alpha mining process.